susam/mathb/README.md

 A template file may be modified at any time, even while MathB is running.
 It is not necessary to restart MathB after changing a template file.
-MathB automatically picks up the template changes while processing the next HTTP request.
+The changes are picked up automatically while processing the next HTTP request.

 [`web/html/mathb.html`]: web/html/mathb.html